intermine/internships/guidance/students-accepted.md

 permalink: /guidance/students-accepted/
 ---

+# Advice for accepted students

+First of all, welcome to InterMine!
+We're excited to have you working with us this year.

 We'll try to generally adhere to the [Google Manuals](https://developers.google.com/open-source/gsoc/resources/guide) to avoid repetition, but here are a few InterMine-specific guidelines for Google Summer of Code.

 ## Communication